piwheels/piwheels/docs/slaves.rst

 8. If the build succeeded, the master will send ``["SEND", filename]`` where *filename* is one of the names transmitted in the prior "BUILT" message.

-9. At this point the slave should use the :ref:`file-juggler` protocol documented below to transmit the contents of the specified file to the master.
+9. At this point the slave should use the :ref:`file-juggler-protocol` protocol documented below to transmit the contents of the specified file to the master.
 When the file transfer is complete, the build slave sends ``["SENT"]`` to the master.